yuezk/GlobalProtect-openconnect/README.md

 ## Build from source

+**📖 For comprehensive build instructions, see the [Developer's Guide](docs/developers-guide.adoc)**

 You can build the client from source using pixi (recommended for development), a devcontainer, or a local setup.
+Test scripts are available in the `tests/` directory to verify builds.

-### Option 1: Using Pixi (Development Setup)
+### Option 1: Using Pixi (Recommended for Development)

+✅ **Current Status**: CLI build fully working with conda packaging

-This project includes [pixi](https://pixi.sh/) configuration for reproducible development environments with conda-forge packages. **Note**: While pixi provides excellent dependency management, the GUI components require system-level GTK libraries that may need additional configuration.
+This project uses [pixi](https://pixi.sh/) for modern, reproducible development environments with conda-forge packages.
+The CLI components build successfully and are production-ready.

 #### Prerequisites